 Obon is time for family gathering to remember ancestors

-On the second day of Obon called “Nakabi,” relatives visit each others’ houses to greet and pray in front of home altars.
-That is also the day when many people visit their superiors and colleagues.
-The first and the final day are very busy at households who have their own altars.
+The second day of Obon is called “Nakabi,” On this day relatives visit each others’ houses to greet and pray in front of the bustusdan.